openstack/cinder/doc/source/configuration/block-storage/drivers/windows-smb-volume-driver.rst

    cinder create $size --volume-type $volume_type_id
 .. end

+The ``Cinder Backup Service`` can be run on Windows.
+This driver stores the volumes using vhdx images stored on SMB shares which can be attached in order to retrieve the volume data and send it to the backup service.

+Prerequisites:

+* All physical disks must be in byte mode
+* rb+ must be used when writing backups to disk

 Clustering support
 ------------------
 Active-Active Cinder clustering is currently experimental and should not be